adobe/aem-performance-experiments/experiments/large-result-sets/README.md

 # Performance gains for large result sets

-This experiment demonstrates the advantage of using [Query Builder's p.guessTotal](https://docs.adobe.com/help/en/experience-manager-65/developing/platform/query-builder/querybuilder-api.html) parameter to return a subset of Query Builder query results.
+This experiment demonstrates the advantage of using [Query Builder's `p.guessTotal`](https://docs.adobe.com/content/help/en/experience-manager-65/developing/platform/query-builder/querybuilder-predicate-reference.html#root) parameter to return a subset of Query Builder query results.

 ## Problem

 By default, Query Builder reads the entire result set to determine the total number of hits for a query which can be costly in terms of both execution time and memory usage for queries that have large result sets.
-In this experiment, we'll attempt to show the performance benefit of using the `p.guessTotal` parameter to avoid calculating the exact size of the result set.
+In this experiment, we'll attempt to show the performance benefit of using the `p.guessTotal` parameter to avoid calculating the exact size of the full result set.

 ## Setup

-AEM's QueryBuilder debugger tool will be used to execute [QueryBuilder-based] (https://docs.adobe.com/help/en/experience-manager-65/developing/platform/query-builder/querybuilder-api.html) queries on the JCR (Java Content Repository).
+AEM's QueryBuilder debugger tool will be used to execute [QueryBuilder-based](https://docs.adobe.com/help/en/experience-manager-65/developing/platform/query-builder/querybuilder-api.html) queries on the JCR (Java Content Repository).

 ## Test #1: `Calculate the exact total`

 1. Navigate to AEM's QueryBuilder debugger tool at: http://localhost:4502/libs/cq/search/content/querydebug.html.

-2. Find all content in the AEM system by typing the following text in the text area:
+2. Find all items in the /content folder in the JCR by typing the following text in the text area:

 ```
    path=/content
 ```

- Note, the query is not indexed to show the performance gain more easily.

 3. Select the `Search` button to execute the query.